foundation/foundation-emails/docs/pages/sass-guide.md

 description: Get started with the Sass-powered ZURB Stack for writing HTML emails.
 ---

+Foundation for Emails takes the pain out of developing HTML emails by giving you a set of powerful, tested components out of the box.
+This includes a fully-responsive grid, buttons, callouts, menus, and more.

-The Sass workflow needs a bit of installation to get going and uses some more technically complex tools like Gulp.
-This approach makes it wicked fast to code and keeps your code amazingly clean with our new custom HTML tags in Inky.
-The Sass Workflow lets you use handlebars, which uses partials for things like the header and footer.
-You can also easily make sweeping design changes with Sass’s variables and our Settings.scss file.
-Here’s everything that’s packaged in this approach:
+The Sass workflow for Foundation for Emails is backed by the [ZURB Email Stack](zurb-stack.html), an all-in-one build system for creating HTML emails.
+This workflow requires a bit more up-front setup, but the tooling makes it wicked fast to code, and keeps your code amazingly clean with our new custom HTML tags in Inky.

+The ZURB Stack workflow also includes Handlebars, allowing you to write emails as templates instead of static files.
+Lastly, you can easily make sweeping design changes with the Sass [settings file](sass.html).
+Here’s everything that’s packaged in this template:

-- Inky Templating language support
+- Inky HTML
 - Sass
-- Boilerplate
-- Panini
+- Handlebars templates
 - BrowserSync
-- Image Compression
+- Image compression
-- Gulp
+- Inlining

+In this Getting Started guide, we'll download Foundation for Emails, construct the basic grid, and then inline our email so it's ready to test.

 ---